 Wayne State University was awarded a three-year, Garrett Lee Smith Campus Suicide Prevention Grant worth $305,354.
 With this grant, the WSU Suicide Prevention Initiative will develop a program of education, training, and mental health and suicide prevention awareness for faculty, staff, students, families, and the community.

 Feel free to browse the pages to the left to learn about mental health services available, information about depression and anxiety, and mental health tips to stay healthy this semester.
 Check back to sign up for mental health training and to learn more about what we are doing for Wayne State.

 Become a Suicide Prevention Warrior and subscribe here to our monthly newsletter about events, training, and mental health tips on campus.

-Stephanie Kastely MA, LPC
+Stephanie Kastely PHD, LPC

 WSU Suicide Prevention Coordinator